drvinceknight/pfm/book/tools-for-mathematics/09-differential-equations/how/main.md

 y
 ```

-We can pass symbolic variables to this symbolic function:
+You can pass symbolic variables to this symbolic function:

 ```{code-cell} ipython3
 x = sym.Symbol("x")
 y(x)
 ```

-We can create the derivative of a symbolic function:
+You can create the derivative of a symbolic function:

 ```{code-cell} ipython3
 sym.diff(y(x), x)
 ```

-## How to create a differential equation
+## Create a differential equation

-To create a differential equation we use `sympy.Eq`.
+To create a differential equation use `sympy.Eq`.

 ````{tip}
 ```